 Servers and Locations: Holy server selection, Batman!

-With a selection of more than 3000 servers in more than 50 countries around the world, TorGuard is one of the most versatile VPN providers we’ve seen.
+With a selection of more than 3000 servers in 55 countries around the world, TorGuard is one of the most versatile VPN providers we’ve seen.
 That’s a lot of coverage, so it shouldn’t be too hard to find a server that’s right for you.

 Torrenting Policy: Yep, torrent away internet users!